davecoll3/GotNoBeans/README.md

 * Appealing visual presentation that enhances the user experience.
 * Familiar and intuitive design that negates any learning curve.
 * Feedback when interacting with the site that is also instructive.
-* Colour choices for links and buttons should be familar and logical.
+* Colour choices for links and buttons should be familiar and logical.
 * A reactive site that is user friendly and well presented on all types of device and screen sizes.
 * Adequate levels of colour contrast across the site that presents content in an accessible and easy to read manner.